kenalizadeh/xctest/README.md

 # xctest

-A Tool for delivering squad-specific code coverage report.
+A Tool for delivering squad-specific code coverage report with Pandas.

 # Installation